Catholic Church in Australia: Literature

 Catholic news publications have existed since 1839.
-They currently include: The Catholic Weekly from Sydney; The Catholic Leader, published by the Brisbane Archdiocese; and Eureka Street Magazine which is concerned with public affairs, arts, and theology and is run by the communication division of the Jesuit religious order.
+They currently include The Catholic Weekly from Sydney; The Catholic Leader, published by the Brisbane Archdiocese; and Eureka Street Magazine which is concerned with public affairs, arts, and theology and is run by the communication division of the Jesuit religious order.
+Australian Catholics is also published quarterly by Jesuit Communications Australia.

 Music

 St Mary's Cathedral Choir, Sydney, is the oldest musical institution in Australia, from origins in 1817.
 Major Catholic-raised recording artists from Johnny O'Keefe to Paul Kelly have recorded Christian spirituals.
 Paul Kelly's Meet Me in the Middle of the Air is based on Psalm 23.
 Catholic nun Sister Janet Mead achieved significant mainstream chart success.
 New South Wales Supreme Court Judge George Palmer was commissioned to compose the setting of the Mass for Sydney's World Youth Day 2008 Papal Mass.
 The Mass, Benedictus Qui Venit, for large choir, soloists and orchestra, was performed in the presence of Pope Benedict XVI and an audience of 350,000 with singing led by soprano Amelia Farrugia and tenor Andrew Goodwin.
 "Receive the Power", a song written by Guy Sebastian and Gary Pinto, was chosen as the official anthem for the XXIII World Youth Day (WYD08) held in Sydney in 2008.

 Australian Christmas carols like the Three Drovers or Christmas Day by John Wheeler and William G. James place the Christmas story in an Australian context of warm, dry Christmas winds and red dust and are popular at Catholic services.
 As the festival of Christmas falls during the Australian summer, Australians gather in large numbers for traditional open-air evening carol services and concerts in December, such as Carols by Candlelight in Melbourne and Carols in the Domain in Sydney.